Cohomogeneity-one $G_2$-Laplacian flow on 7-torus: Introduction

 The outline of the article is as the following.
-In section \ref{hypersympletic-flow-of-simple-type}, we introduce the \emph{hypersymplectic structure of simple type} on $\mathbb{T}^4$ and write out its evolution equation as a system of three scalar functions assuming all the structures during the flow keep the simple type.
-However, since it is not a priori clear if the flow keeps the simple type, we have to prove the short time existence of such flow instead of alluding to the existing one in \cite{BX}.
-Unfortunately, the system is degenerated parabolic and there is no general theory about the existence of solution.
+In section \ref{hypersympletic-flow-of-simple-type}, we introduce \emph{hypersymplectic structures of simple type} on $\mathbb{T}^4$ and write out their evolution equation as a system of three scalar functions assuming all the structures during the flow remain of the simple type.
+However, since it is not a priori clear if the flow remains of simple type, we have to prove the short time existence of such flow instead of applying the general existence theorem in \cite{BX}.
+Unfortunately, the system is degenerated parabolic and there is no general theory about the existence of solutions.
 Instead of solving this, we transform it to an equivalent system \eqref{degenerate-system}.
-By integrating the third equation and implementing to the first two, we get a differential-integral parabolic system of two functions, for which we could use kind of standard techniques in PDE to prove the short time existence of the solution in section \ref{section-short-time-existence}.
-In section \ref{section-quasi-isometric}, by using maximum principle we show the $C^0$ bound of the solution, which geometrically means that all the metrics along the flow are quasi-isometric to the standard flat one.
-In section \ref{section-scalar-curvature-increasing}, we derive an important evolution inequality about the scalar curvature, which gives us the decaying behavior of the scalar curvature.
-Then, by a \emph{blow up argument}, we show the long time existence (the argument here is independent of the general one in \cite{FY} and is much simpler) in section \ref{section-long-time-existence}.
-In section \ref{section-convergence}, we use all the bounds obtained in the previous sections to show that the pulling back of the hypesymplectic flow by a family of diffeomorphisms (determined by the flow) converges to the standard hyperK\"ahler structure.
+By integrating the third equation and substituting back in to the first two, we get a differential-integral parabolic system of two functions, for which we can adapt standard techniques in PDE to prove the short time existence of the solution in section \ref{section-short-time-existence}.
+In section \ref{section-quasi-isometric}, by using the maximum principle we show the solution is bounded in $C^0$, which geometrically means that all the metrics along the flow are quasi-isometric to the standard flat one.
+In section \ref{section-scalar-curvature-increasing}, we derive an important evolution inequality for the scalar curvature, which gives us the decaying behavior of the scalar curvature.
+Then, by a \emph{blow up argument}, we show long time existence (the argument here is independent of the general one in \cite{FY} and is much simpler) in section \ref{section-long-time-existence}.
+In section \ref{section-convergence}, we use all the bounds obtained in the previous sections to show that the pulling back of the hypersymplectic flow by a family of diffeomorphisms (determined by the flow) converges to the standard hyperK\"ahler structure.